Narmatha-212006/Smart-Helpdesk-Ticketing-Solution-for-IT-Services/README.md

 The system provides a centralized platform where users can create IT support tickets, agents can manage and resolve assigned issues, and administrators can monitor the overall helpdesk operations.

 The application follows a **role-based access control system** with separate functionalities for **Admin, Agent, and User**.
-It also includes an **AI-powered chatbot** to assist users with common IT-related queries
+It also includes an **AI-powered chatbot** to assist users with common IT-related queries.

 ---